 The project promoter shall implement the communication plan.
-Organisers of information events such as conferences, seminars, fairs and exhibitions in connection with the implementation of the project must make explicit and visible the support of the Donor states.
+Organizers of information events such as conferences, seminars, fairs and exhibitions in connection with the implementation of the project must make explicit and visible the support of the Donor states.

-Project promoters of projects fulfilling the following two conditions must place a billboard at the site of each operation, during implementation, in line with the programme's communications and visual identity requirements:
+Project promoters of projects fulfilling at least one of the following two conditions must place a billboard at the site of each operation, during implementation, in line with the Programme's communications and visual identity requirements:

-- a. projects whose total grant amount to the project exceeds EUR 50.000,00 - b. the operation consists in the financing of a physical object, infrastructure or of construction operations
+a.
+Projects whose total grant amount to the project exceeds EUR 50.000,00 b.
+The operation consists in the financing of a physical object, infrastructure or of construction operations

-No later than six (6) months after completion of the project, the promoters of projects meeting conditions (a) and (b) shall replace the billboard with a permanent commemorative plaque that is visible, of significant size and in line with the programme's communications and visual identity requirements.
+No later than six (6) months after completion of the project, the promoters of projects meeting conditions (a) and (b) shall replace the billboard with a permanent commemorative plaque that is visible, of significant size and in line with the programme's communications and visual identity requirements^{}.